profesorpaiche/toytiza.nvim/README.md

 ## Install

-If you are uszin [lazy.vim](https://github.com/folke/lazy.nvim) just copy the following in your config:
+If you are using [lazy.vim](https://github.com/folke/lazy.nvim) just copy the following in your config:

 ```lua